mantidproject/mantidimaging/docs/online_documentation/source/user_guide/aggregate.rst

 Example usage:

-`mantidimaging -i /some/data/ --aggregate 0 10 -o /some/directory`
+:code:`mantidimaging -i /some/data/ --aggregate 0 10 -o /some/directory`

-`mantidimaging -i /some/data/ --aggregate 150 435 -o /some/directory`
+:code:`mantidimaging -i /some/data/ --aggregate 150 435 -o /some/directory`

 `--aggregate-angles`
 --------------------

-Syntax: `--aggregate-angles <start_angle> <end_angle>`
+Syntax: :code:`--aggregate-angles <start_angle> <end_angle>`

 This flag allows to select only certain angles for aggregation _within_ the input folder.

-The `--aggregate ...` command **MUST** be passed otherwise this flag will be ignored.
+The :code:`--aggregate ...` command **MUST** be passed otherwise this flag will be ignored.

 Example usage:

-`mantidimaging -i /some/data/ --aggregate 0 10 --aggregate-angles 0 10 -o /some/directory`
+:code:`mantidimaging -i /some/data/ --aggregate 0 10 --aggregate-angles 0 10 -o
+/some/directory`

-`mantidimaging -i /some/data/ --aggregate 0 10 --aggregate-angles 3 4 -o /some/directory`
+:code:`mantidimaging -i /some/data/ --aggregate 0 10 --aggregate-angles 3 4 -o
+/some/directory`

 The default output directory structure will create a folder for each angle, and inside this folder there will be an image for each range of energy levels selected.

-This command line `mantidimaging -i /data/ --aggregate 0 10 avg -o aggregate/` creates the following structure:
+This command line :code:`mantidimaging -i /data/ --aggregate 0 10 avg -o aggregate/` creates the following structure:

 .. code::